NaaS/ocaml-openflow/README.md

 This is a unix backend implementation of an openflow switch.
 The application exposes both the json config web service and uses the standalone embedded controller.
-The application tries to connect to locahost in order to connect to controller and also run the json-based configuration daemon on port 6634.
+The application tries to connect to localhost in order to connect to controller and also run the json-based configuration daemon on port 6634.

 #### lwt_controller